JokkeeZ/1u.Api/README.md

-# Bitlyfi.API
+# Los.fi.Api
-C# API wrapper for Bitly.fi API.
+C# API wrapper for Los.fi API.

 # How to get this up and running?
-1. Download Visual Studio 2015 (C# 6)
+1. Download Visual Studio 2017
 2. Rebuild solution
 3. Good to go!